Project 1 on Machine Learning, deadline October 6 (midnight), 2025#

 With a code which does OLS and includes resampling techniques, we will now discuss the bias-variance trade-off in the context of continuous predictions such as regression.
 However, many of the intuitions and ideas discussed here also carry over to classification tasks and basically all Machine Learning algorithms.

 Before you perform an analysis of the bias-variance trade-off on your test data, make first a figure similar to Fig. 2.11 of Hastie, Tibshirani, and Friedman.
 Figure 2.11 of this reference displays only the test and training MSEs.
 The test MSE can be used to indicate possible regions of low/high bias and variance.
 You will most likely not get an equally smooth curve!
+You may also need to increase the polynomial order and play around with the number of data points as well (see also the exercise set from week 35).

 With this result we move on to the bias-variance trade-off analysis.